The American Society of Mexico: President

-Larry Rubin is the President and Chairman of the Board of The American Society of Mexico, an organization that has represented the American community and American interests in Mexico for the past 80 years.
+Larry Rubin is the President and chairman of the Board of The American Society of Mexico, an organization that has represented the American community and American interests in Mexico for the past 80 years.
 Together with the U.S. Ambassador to Mexico, the Honorary President of AmSoc, he represents the two million Americans living in Mexico and all the American companies and NGOs that are here.

-In many ways, Larry’s background was tailor-made to head The American Society of Mexico.
-Growing up in his home in Mexico with his Mexican mother and American father, attending the American School in Mexico City, the Universidad Anahuac for his Bachelor’s (where he is currently on the faculty), and now at Rice University in Texas for his M.B.A., Larry navigated between the American and Mexican cultures all his life.
+In many ways, Larry's background was tailor-made to head The American Society of Mexico.
+Growing up in his home in Mexico with his Mexican mother and American father, attending the American School in Mexico City, the Universidad Anahuac for his Bachelor's (where he is currently on the faculty), at Rice University in Texas for his M.B.A., Larry navigated between the American and Mexican cultures all his life.
 His extensive experience in business and in dealing with government officials make him a natural to understand the cultural, political, and commercial bilateral relations between the two countries.
 His deep commitment to promote and improve the ties that bind him also bind us, the members of this Society.
-Under Larry’s leadership, AmSoc has been growing and moving in significant directions, making these last years banner ones.
+Under Larry's leadership, AmSoc has been growing and moving in significant directions, making these last years banner ones.
 With what is already in the works, we can expect an even more dynamic and burgeoning organization.
-The recently created corporate councils, the exponential growth in AmSoc’s involvement in the not for profit sector, expansion into the rest of the Latin American region all bode well for exciting next phase for The American Society of Mexico.
+The recently created corporate councils, the exponential growth in AmSoc's involvement in the not for profit sector, expansion into the rest of the Latin American region all bode well for exciting next phase for The American Society of Mexico.

 Honorary President

 Ken Salazar, U.S. Ambassador to Mexico was sworn in as United States Ambassador to Mexico on September 2, 2021.

-In 2009, President Obama nominated Mr. Salazar to serve as Secretary of Interior where he had a lead role on the Obama-Biden agenda on energy and climate, the nation’s conservation agenda including America’s Great Outdoors, and Indian Country.
+In 2009, President Obama nominated Mr. Salazar to serve as Secretary of Interior where he had a lead role on the Obama-Biden agenda on energy and climate, the nation's conservation agenda including America's Great Outdoors, and Indian Country.
 Ambassador Salazar has been a lifelong fighter for civil rights and the inclusion of Latinos in the American dream.

 In 1998, Mr. Salazar was elected as Colorado Attorney General and became the first Latino ever elected to statewide office in Colorado.
 He was reelected as Attorney General in 2002.
 In 2004, Attorney General Salazar was elected to the United States Senate for Colorado becoming the first Latino democrat to be elected to the United States Senate since 1972.

 Ambassador Salazar has been admitted to practice law in state and federal courts, including the United States Supreme Court.

 Mr. Salazar is Honorary President of The American Society of Mexico.